archer-v/gotraceroute/README.md

   * structured output, in text or JSON
   * configurable options like: resolve domain names, startTTL, payloadSize, timeouts, retries
   * works correctly when launching in multiple concurrent processes
-  * doesn't catch ICMP replies for someone's else processes
+  * doesn't catch ICMP replies from someone's else processes
-  * ipv6 ready (in dev)

 To perform network operations, syscalls and RAW_SOCKETS are used.
 Therefore, in Linux, executing the command requires root privileges,